tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"introduce":"Add Creating a policy by tag",
-		"name":"Add Creating a policy by tag",
+		"name":"Add Creating A Policy by Tag",
 		"description":"A feature of visually creating policies provided by federated tag management, users can automatically associate resources by specifying tags, simplifying the process of policy creation by specifying a set of permissions for a product without having to specify operations and resources one by one.", "id":2231
 	},